-When the unit was to be moved to Newport News, Virginia, Conroy hid Stubby in some of the equipment so that he could go with them.
-From there they were to be shipped overseas, so Corporal Conroy found an open-minded military policeman who helped him find a place on the ship for Stubby so he could come to France with the men.
+The unit was to ship overseas from Newport News, Virginia.
+Conroy hid Stubby in some of the equipment to get him to Virginia.
+Then he found an open-minded military policeman who helped him find a place on the ship for Stubby.
+Soon Stubby was on his way to France with the unit.

 On another occasion, Stubby awakened Conroy.
-Conroy grabbed his gun and followed Stubby outside where he found that a German soldier had infiltrated the American line; Stubby had sunk his teeth into the fellow’s leg.
-Conroy got the upper hand with the German and was able to arrest him, but Stubby was more obstinate; he was not certain that letting go of the man was the right thing to do.
+Conroy grabbed his gun and followed Stubby outside where he found that a German soldier had infiltrated the American camp.
+Stubby sank his teeth into the fellow’s leg, while Conroy got the upper hand with the German and handcuffed him.
+Stubby was more obstinate; he was not certain that letting go of the man was the right thing to do.

-Robert Conroy enrolled in Georgetown Law School in 1921, and Stubby became mascot of the football team.
-The crowds loved seeing him on the field.
+Robert Conroy enrolled in Georgetown Law School in 1921.
+Stubby went with him.
+Soon Stubby was mascot of the football team.
+People in the stands loved halftime when Stubby was given the ball to push around the field.

-Stubby died of old age in 1926, and Conroy held him in his arms until the dog had taken his last breath.
+In 1926, Stubby died of old age.
+Conroy held him in his arms until the dog had taken his last breath.